Thursday, July 24, 2014

 Fall 2014.

 This gorgeous time period piece is the winner of the best cinematography award at the Bavarian Film Festival.
 The beautiful images and music increase the tensions between lovers, family, and society.
-It’s about two aristocratic sisters falling for the same man, the poet Friedrich Schiller.
-"Beloved Sisters" is the official Germany submission for the Oscars 2015.
+It's about two aristocratic sisters falling for the same man, the poet Friedrich Schiller.
+"Beloved Sisters" is the official German submission for the Oscars 2015.

 21. Guten Tag, Ramón (Mexico/Germany)